Fullmeals.

 Step 6: Flavor Vanilla Custard

-To the first bowl of custard, add some vanilla seeds.
-Whisk gently until the vanilla seeds are evenly distributed throughout the custard.
+To the first bowl of custard, add some vanilla seeds. gently until the vanilla seeds are evenly distributed throughout the custard.

 Step 7: Flavor Matcha Custard

-To the second bowl of custard, add 3g of matcha powder.
-Whisk vigorously until the matcha is fully incorporated, and the custard has a uniform green color and smooth texture.
+To the second bowl of custard, add 3g of matcha powder. vigorously until the matcha is fully incorporated, and the custard has a uniform green color and smooth texture.

 Step 8: Flavor Raspberry Custard

-To the third bowl of custard, add 30g of raspberry puree.
-Whisk until the puree is thoroughly mixed in, giving the custard a consistent pink hue.
+To the third bowl of custard, add 30g of raspberry puree. until the puree is thoroughly mixed in, giving the custard a consistent pink hue.

 Step 9: Whip Cream